goodeggs/bites/src/documents/posts/2014-11-15-speeding-up-good-eggs.md

 ### 2) Determining what products to show on a page was hard at the time

-MongoDb is our datastore of choice and the data we need to figure out if a product is available is scattered into 5 collections, and with the way things were structured at the time, it meant 5 or more queries were needed to show you products and that we needed to stich all this data together somehow to figure out what was available and how it should be shown.
+MongoDb is our datastore of choice and the data we need to figure out if a product is available is scattered into 5 collections, and with the way things were structured at the time, it meant 5 or more queries were needed to show you products.
+On top of this, we needed to stich all this data together in memory to figure out if we could show products.

 ### 3) Generating the html for products was surprisingly time-consuming